About CAIRSSThe Centre for AI Robotics in Space Sustainability

 computer vision algorithms map eye movements to robotic actions, while

-predictive assistance anticipates astronaut intent to streamline tasks like
+predictive assistance anticipates astronaut intent to

-design with adaptive machine learning, this system reduces operation time while
+combining human-centric design with adaptive machine learning, this system

-minimizing errors during critical procedures, fundamentally transforming
+reduces operation time while minimizing errors during critical procedures,

-human-robot collaboration in space exploration.
+fundamentally transforming human-robot collaboration in

 Centre for AI Robotics in Space